zhenhouhong/QCNN-Fold/README.md

 # QCNN-Fold
 This repository is about quantum convolutional neural network in protein distance prediction.
+The code is based on pdnet project: https://github.com/ba-lab/pdnet.

 >This repository contains the official implementation of the following paper:
 >